AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Storage Classes.md

 with [cppinsights.io](https://cppinsights.io/).

 _auto_ can be used as the return type for a function and can even be used as the type for a function parameter (as of C++20). <br />
-[Here](https://lesleylai.info/en/auto-parameters/)'s why you shouldn't do that.
+[Here](https://lesleylai.info/en/auto-parameters/)'s why you shouldn't use _auto_ as a function parameter.
 ```C++
 #include <iostream>
 using namespace std;